Delaware State Parks Are Pet-Friendly!

-- All pets must be licensed, and proof of a rabies vaccination is required.
+All pets must be licensed, and proof of a rabies vaccination is required.
 Delaware residents must license their dog(s).
+Delaware dog licensing website

-While in the park, your pet must be leashed (not to exceed 6 feet) and under your control except while:
+While in the park, your pet must be on a leash that is no longer than 6 feet, and must be under your control except while:

 - Honor all park signs that prohibit the entry of pets into specific areas.